KnowageLabs/Knowage-Documentation/administrator-guide/configure-data-sources.rst

 Knowage supports Amazon RedShift datasources via Official v1 JDBC Driver: see `official reference <https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html>`_.
 According to documentation using JDBC drivers v1 a RedShift connection configuration can be done exactly like a PostgreSQL configuration.
 You can test it creating an example db like this one:  `official sample testing db <https://docs.aws.amazon.com/redshift/latest/dg/c_sampledb.html>`_.
-To create a JDBC connection to a Amazon RedShift dataset using a RedShift-only connection you can add the following configuration to ``TOMCAT_HOME/conf/server.xml``:
+To create a JDBC connection to an Amazon RedShift dataset using a RedShift-only connection you can add the following configuration to ``TOMCAT_HOME/conf/server.xml``:

 .. code-block:: xml